-Burkina Faso is among the ten countries with the highest number of malaria cases and deaths (3% of the global cases and deaths, and 3.2% of global malaria deaths in 2020).
+Overall, Burkina Faso is among the ten countries with the highest number of malaria cases and deaths (3.4% of global malaria cases and deaths, and 3.2% of global malaria deaths in 2020).
 Malaria is responsible for 43% of health provider consultations and 22% of deaths.
 The country accounted for an estimated 7% of total malaria cases in West Africa in 2020.

-To reduce the burden of malaria in the country, the high burden, high impact approach was introduced in Burkina Faso in November 2019.1
+To reduce the burden of malaria in the country, the high burden to high impact (HBHI) approach was introduced in Burkina Faso in November 2019.

 Severe malaria in pregnancy and children